neuefische/wd-flipped-classroom-curriculum/sessions/backend-mongodb/backend-mongodb.md

   - [ ] one to one (1:1)
   - [ ] one to many (1:n)
   - [ ] many to many (n:m)
+- [ ] Knowing what MongoDB Atlas is
+  - [ ] Creating an account for MongoDB Atlas
+  - [ ] Creating a cluster and database
+  - [ ] Setting up database user and security settings

 ---